 B. The Balboa Island Improvement Association shall be the designated agent of the City and shall be responsible for the installation, maintenance and removal of flags on the Balboa Island/Marine Avenue Bridge.

 C. The Little Balboa Island Association shall be the designated agent of the City and shall be responsible for the installation, maintenance and removal of flags on the Little Balboa Island/Park Avenue Bridge.

+III.
+FLAGS PLACED WITHIN OR EXTENDING OVER THE PUBLIC RIGHT OF WAY